iammR0OT/HTB/forest.md

 - **-b** is for the base DN for the search.
 - **grep userPrincipalName** to get the user's list present in the domain

-The Base DN is the starting point an LDAP server uses when searching for users authentication within Active Directory.
-Example: **DC=example-domain,DC=com.
+The Base DN is the starting point an LDAP server uses when searching for user authentication within Active Directory.
+For example: **DC=example-domain,DC=com**.

 The **userPrincipalName** (UPN) is the most common logon name for Windows users.
 Users typically use their UPN to log on to a domain.
-This attribute is an indexed string that is single-valued.
+This attribute is a single-valued indexed string.

 <img width="591" alt="Pasted image 20230720231146" src="https://github.com/iammR0OT/iammR0OT.github.io/assets/74102381/d9eca00a-6ed6-4b1c-922d-4b0287584cee">